kubewarden/kubewarden.io/content/blog/2025/05/rego-policies-library.md

 date: 2025-04-11
 ---

-We are excited to a announch the latest additions to our policy library!
+We are excited to a announce the latest additions to our policy library!

 70 finely crafted rego policies are now available for you to use in your Kubernetes clusters.